Term

 - independent from the original customer complaint; and

-- in a position equal to, or higher than, the original decision-maker and authorised to make internal review decisions (including recommendations), or nominated by such a person.
+- in a position equal to, or higher than, the original decision-maker, or nominated by such a person.

 Internal review officers will be regional or divisional staff.
 An internal review may involve more than one internal review officer.